Looking for an easy, sourdough cinnamon roll recipe that can be made with your sourdough discard? This is it!

 - Preheat oven to 375° and butter a 12" cast iron skillet.
 Mix the brown sugar and cinnamon in a small bowl, set aside.
 In a separate bowl, mix the glaze ingredients and set aside.

-- Sprinkle the salt, baking powder and baking soda on top of the dough and mix it in with your hands.
+- Mix the salt, baking powder and baking soda in a small bowl with a fork until there are no visible lumps.
+Sprinkle the mixture on top of the dough and mix it in with your hands.
 Generously flour your work surface and turn the dough onto it.
 Flour the top of the dough.
 Use a rolling pin to roll the dough into a 12" x 22" rectangle.

 - Use a pastry brush to coat the top of the dough with melted butter and sprinkle the cinnamon-sugar mixture evenly over the surface, leaving a half inch bare along the edges.
 Starting on one side, roll the dough into a log shape.
 Use the bench-scraper to cut the log into 12 pieces.
 (1.5 inches) Arrange the portions in the cast iron skillet, leaving space in between each piece to expand.